Specialist Crime Directorate (Metropolitan Police)

 The Specialist Crime Directorate (SCD) was one of the main branches of London's Metropolitan Police Service.
-It provided highly visible specialist policing services across the whole of London.
+Formed in November 2002, it provided highly visible specialist policing services across the whole of London.
 Assistant Commissioner Mark Rowley had previously led the directorate but it was later led by Assistant Commissioner Cressida Dick.
 The Directorate led national police agency with regard to specialist crime investigations such as e-crime, sex crimes (paedophile unit) or kidnappings, hostage-taking and contract killings.

 The Specialist Crime Directorate was merged with Central Operations to create Specialist Crime & Operations, which was itself later split, with Operations now in Met Operations and Specialist Crime part of Frontline Policing Headquarters within Frontline Policing.